 Final Thoughts On The 75 Soft Challenge

-Despite the lighter name and the modified rules, 75 days of the 75 Soft challenge is not easy.
+Despite the social media posts, the lighter name, and the modified rules, 75 days of the 75 day soft challenge will not be easy for many people.

-The 75 Soft Challenge still requires a daily commitment to developing a better daily routine, healthy habits, and a better life.
-It still requires a lot of physical action and mental toughness.
+The rules of the 75 Soft Challenge still require a daily commitment to developing a better daily routine, healthy habits, and a better lifestyle for the long term.
+The 75 days Soft Challenge still requires a lot of action and mental toughness.

-As with any fitness challenge, check with your primary physician to make sure it’s ok to do.
+As with any challenge, safety is paramount.
+We want to avoid anything potentially dangerous or unhealthy, so check with your primary physician to ensure it’s okay.

 Rob is a Certified Personal Trainer and Certified Nutrition Coach through the National Academy of Sports Medicine.
 For the past 10 years, Rob has been navigating the health and fitness landscape in a quest to better himself and those around him focusing on tools such as calorie and macro counting, intermittent fasting, and HIIT training techniques.